dlewisdoyle/dlewisdoyle.github.io/index.md

 To view and manage your desktop and mobile activity, see [Manage Connected Browsers and Devices](https://doc.owncloud.org/server/10.0/user_manual/session_management.html/"Title").

-For updates, blogs, developer forums, and more, see [ownCloud's Newsroom](https://owncloud.com/newsroom.html/"Title").
+You are welcomed to become part of our ownCloud community.
+For information about support, development, events, and more, see [Community](https://owncloud.org/community//"Title").